György Lukács: Critical and socialist realism

-All modernist art - avant-garde, naturalism, expressionism, surrealism, etc. - is the opposite of realism.
+All modernist art – avant-garde, naturalism, expressionism, surrealism, etc. – is the opposite of realism.
 This is decadent art, examples of which are the works of Kafka, Joyce, Musil, Beckett, etc. The main shortcoming of modernism, which predicts its inevitable defeat, is the inability to perceive the totality and carry out the act of mediation.
 One cannot blame the writer for describing loneliness, but one must show it in such a way that it is clear to everyone: human loneliness is an inevitable consequence of capitalist social relations.
-Whereas in Kafka we meet with "ontological solitariness", depicted as a permanent situation of man and a universal value.
-In this regard, Kafka stops at the description of the phenomenon, given directly, he is not able to rise to the totality, which alone can reveal the meaning of loneliness.
+Whereas in Kafka, we meet with "ontological solitariness", depicted as a permanent situation of man and a universal value.
+In this regard, Kafka stops at the description of the phenomenon, given directly; he is not able to rise to the totality, which alone can reveal the meaning of loneliness.
 Therefore, Kafka acts like the naturalists.
 In order for the image of chaos, confusion and fear of the modern world and man to be realistic, the writer must show the social roots that generate all these phenomena.
 And if, like Joyce, one depicts the spiritual world and the sense of time of a person in a state of absolute decay, without bothering to search for reasons and prospects for a way out, then the writer gives a false image of the world, and his works must be recognized as immature.

 So, modernism is deprived of a historical perspective, tying the person to positions and situations that are not really historically and socially determined.
 Modernism transforms such situations into transcendental qualities.
 The great images of great literature, Achilles and Werther, Oedipus and Tom Joad, Antigone and Anna Karenina, are social beings, for Aristotle already noted that man is a social being.
-And the heroes of modernist literature are torn out of ties with society and history.
+And the heroes of modernist literature are torn out of their ties with society and history.
 Narrative becomes purely "subjective", the animal in man is opposed to the social in him, which corresponds to Heidegger's denial and condemnation of society as something impersonal.
 He wrote:

 Literary and art history is a mass graveyard where many artists of talent rest in deserved oblivion because they neither sought nor found any association to the problems of advancing humanity and did not set themselves on the right side in the vital struggle between health and decay.